 Method 5.
 Wipe USB Flash Drive on Mac Using Data Eraser

-If you want to permanently erase all data from the USB flash drive, you should use Mac disk wipe software to wipe the USB flash drive.
+If you want to permanently erase all data from the USB flash drive, you should use Mac disk wipe software to wipe the USB drive on Mac.

 Step 1.
 Download and install the reliable Mac disk wipe software - Donemax Data Eraser for Mac.